stklcode/nexus-repository-composer/README.md

   Once logged into the application UI as `admin` using the generated password, you should also turn on "Enable anonymous access" when prompted by the setup wizard.

+#### Set up in composer

+In order to get composer to query first in your nexus repository, the following configurations are recommended:

+* In case you have not set a secure connection for your repo yet (these is not recommended for production!)

+      composer config secure-http false
+* Tell composer to go to your localhost nexus repo

+      composer config repo.focus composer http://localhost:8081/repository/focus-group
+* And not to go to the Packagist repo

+      composer config repo.focus composer http://localhost:8081/repository/focus-group

+Now by installing or requiring packages, those should be able to pull them from the nexus repo.

 ## The Fine Print